open-mmlab/mmdeploy/README.md

 ## Acknowledgement

-We would like to thank OpenVINO team, for their remarkable efforts to export MMDetection models to OpenVINO and integrate OpenVINO into MMDeploy backends
+We would like to thank OpenVINO team, for their remarkable efforts to export MMDetection models to OpenVINO and integrate OpenVINO into MMDeploy backends.

+We would also like to thank OpenPPL team who helps a lot in supporting OpenMMLab's ONNX models and finalizing MMDeploy's performance benchmark.
 ## Citation

 If you find this project useful in your research, please consider cite: